JianhuaHuang/streamlineR/README.md

     ## 5 45 < · <= 66      f 160 < · <= 240     4      1
     ## 6 45 < · <= 66      f 160 < · <= 240     2      0

+After replacing the numerical variables with bins, the numerical varialbes are converted to categorical variables automatically.

 Level Statistics (Frequence, Rate, WOE, and IV): `level.stat`
 -------------------------------------------------------------

+For all of the categorical varialbes, it is useful to calculate some statistics of different levels.
+The `level.stat` function is designed for this purpose.

 ``` r
 col.x <- c('age', 'gender', 'platelet', 'stage')